elvinos/AppDesignReport/LatestBuild/ReportSections/sectionbuild.md

 ## Server Stability Issues

-The team has encountered issues in launching the website trough Microsoft Azure.
+The team has encountered issues in launching the website through Microsoft Azure.
 The website sporadically shows that the page is not redirecting properly or that the page is in a redirect loop.
 The problem seems to disappear after the page is reloaded a second time.
 The team was not able to fix this matter.
-Future teams working in the IXN project will have to improve the relationship between the website and the Azure servers to increase stability and avoid the occasional redirect errors.
+Future teams working on the IXN project will have to improve configuration between the website and the Azure servers to increase stability and avoid the occasional redirect errors.

 ## Acceptance Testing

 The IXN User Acceptance Testing (UAT) has been generated around the requirements of the website \cite{g7} .
-In fact, Use Cases have been used to pick and prepare tasks for users to perform while testing.
-The procedure the IXN team has followed for User Acceptance Testing is the following:
+Use Cases have been used to pick and prepare tasks for users to perform during testing.
+The procedure that the IXN team followed for User Acceptance Testing is the following:
 1. Design tests for users to cover functional scenarios of the website
-2. Select a varied background testing team, in accordance to the main users of the website
+2. Select a testing team of individuals from a variety of backgrounds
 3. Perform the tests and record the results
-4. Bug fix with the faults encountered, or improve the defective features features
+4. Fix the bugs encountered or improve the inadequate features.

-For the IXN website UAT 35 individuals of varied technological knowledge were asked to complete the tasks given and the time of completion was recorded.
-The table below summarizes the results obtained:
+For the IXN website UAT, thirty-five individuals of varied technical backgrounds were asked to complete the tasks given and the time of completion was recorded.
+The table below summarises the results obtained:

 \begin{figure}[H]
       \centering